 FSTC Eligibility Requirements

-At least 2 years of full-time (or equivalent part-time) work experience in a qualifying skilled trade within the 5 years before applying
+At least 2 years of full-time (or equivalent part-time) paid work experience in a qualifying skilled trade within the 5 years before you apply (about 3,120 hours).
+Unpaid or volunteer work does not count.

-English or French: minimum CLB 5 for speaking and listening; CLB 4 for reading and writing — verified by IELTS, CELPIP, or TEF Canada
+English or French: minimum CLB 5 for speaking and listening, and CLB 4 for reading and writing, proven by an IRCC-approved test (IELTS General, CELPIP-General, PTE Core, or TEF/TCF Canada).
+These are lower than the Federal Skilled Worker threshold.

-Must have either: a valid job offer from a Canadian employer for at least 1 year, OR a certificate of qualification in the trade issued by a Canadian province or territory
+You must have either a valid full-time job offer from up to two Canadian employers totalling at least 1 year, OR a certificate of qualification in your trade issued by a Canadian provincial, territorial, or federal authority.

 Must intend to live outside the province of Quebec (Quebec has its own selection system)